nsrau/azure-docs.it-it/articles/cloud-services/cloud-services-enable-communication-role-instances.md

 <properties
-pageTitle="Comunicazione per i ruoli in servizi Cloud | Microsoft Azure" description="Le istanze del ruolo in servizi Cloud possono avere endpoint (http, https, tcp, udp) definiti appositamente che comunicano con l'esterno oppure tra le altre istanze del ruolo." services="cloud-services" documentationCenter="" authors="Thraka"
+pageTitle="Communication for Roles in Cloud Services | Microsoft Azure" description="Role instances in Cloud Services can have endpoints (http, https, tcp, udp) defined for them that communicate with the outside or between other role instances." services="cloud-services" documentationCenter="" authors="Thraka"